This resource has been partially reviewed and updated as of April 22, 2021

 The “Business” Of Saving Animals

-Although it might sound antithetical to the altruistic mission of “taking care of animals in need without seeking profit”, one of the most valuable tools for an animal sanctuary is a sound “business plan”.
-Even if you never officially register as a tax-exempt non-profit, thinking about and crafting a business plan can help you establish helpful protocols, realistic strategies, and achievable goals that you might not have otherwise considered or put to paper.
+Although it might sound antithetical to the altruistic mission of “taking care of animals in need without seeking profit”, one of the most valuable tools for an animal sanctuary is a sound strategic plan, also sometimes known as a “business plan”.
+Even if you never officially register as a tax-exempt non-profit, thinking about and crafting a strategic plan can help you establish helpful protocols, realistic strategies, and achievable goals that you might not have otherwise considered or put to paper.
 Putting plans into place should be considered a primary step to ensuring the ongoing protection and well-being of your residents and the future of your mission.

-A business plan doesn’t have to be written with public consumption in mind; even if you plan on only sharing it internally to help manage your team, it can still be invaluable for solving conflicts and answering questions before they turn into chaos.
+A strategic plan doesn’t have to be written with public consumption in mind (though it can be quite valuable from a transparency perspective); even if you plan on only sharing it internally to help manage your team, it can still be invaluable for solving conflicts and answering questions before they turn into chaos.